The excitation of quadratic quasinormal modes for Kerr black holes: The second-order Teukolsky equation

 \subsection{Kerr black holes}

-For Kerr BHs, although the coefficients $A_{1..4}$ in Eq.~\eqref{eq:final_source_term} depend on $\theta$ via $\Gamma$ and $\bar{\Gamma}$, the angular projection is dominated by four integrals:
+For Kerr BHs, the angular projection is complicated by the coefficients $A_{1..4}$ in Eq.~\eqref{eq:final_source_term}, which gain $\theta$-dependence via $\Gamma$ and $\bar{\Gamma}$.
+To construct an intuition into its spin dependence, here we simply consider the projection for the four angular bases

 where the angular inner product $\left<\ldots\right|\left.\ldots\right>$ is defined in Eq.~\eqref{eq:angular_inner_product}.
-Exploring the nature of the four integrals can provide us with an intuition into the angular projection, especially its dependence on BHs' spins.
+As we will show below in Sec.~\ref{subsec:num_result}, the nature of the four integrals can offer a qualitative understanding of how the excitability of a quadratic QNM depends on spins.

 Generally speaking, the coupling $(l_L,m_L,n_L)\times (l_L,m_L,n_L) \to (l_Q,m_Q)$ can be classified into two scenarios: when $l_Q> 2l_L$ and when $l_Q\leq 2l_L$.
 The former violates the selection rule in Eq.~\eqref{eq:selection_rule_schwarzschild} for Schwarzschild BHs, resulting in the absence of any quadratic excitation.
 However, with an increase in the spins of BHs, the selection rule is broken, leading to an amplification of the effect.
 For instance, Figure \ref{fig:angular_projection_220_540} shows the spin dependency of the integrals for $(l_L=m_L=2,n_L=0)^2 \to (l_Q=5,m_Q=4)$.
 In this calculation, we adopt the Black Hole Perturbation Toolkit \cite{BHPToolkit} for the evaluation of spin-weighted spheroidal harmonics and employ Gauss–Legendre quadrature for integration.
 The results reveal that the amplitudes of the angular integrals vanish when $a=0$ and demonstrate a nearly monotonic increase with spin.
 The term of $(a\sin\theta\,S_{l_Lm_L} \mathcal{L}_2^\dagger S_{l_Lm_L})$ offers the strongest angular contribution.